The Most Incredible Undersea Treasures Ever Found

 Courtesy Donn Pearlman

 One of the greatest lost treasures in U.S. history, the SS Central America went down off the coast of South Carolina in a hurricane in 1857, loaded with Gold Rush gold.
 And the story of the “Ship of Gold’s” discovery is almost as dramatic as its sinking: In 1988, treasure hunter Tommy Thompson found the wreck, but after a legal battle over the rights to the loot, he went on the lam until the authorities caught up with him in 2015—and the location of much of his $50 million haul is still in question.
-In 2014, a subsequent expedition retrieved another 40 million in gold bars and coins, which recently went on display—and there might still be more down there.
+In 2014, a subsequent expedition retrieved another $40 million in gold bars and coins, which went on display in January 2018.
+And there might still be more down there.

 Blackbeard’s Queen Anne’s Revenge

 Courtesy North Carolina Public Records